Optimal and Self Selection of Service Type in a Queueing System where Long Service Postpones the Need for the Next Service: System optimization

-When there are $N$ users in the system, there are totally $2^{\frac{N(N+1)}{2}}$ strategies, so the computation is very expensive when $N > 4$.
-For example, there are more than $3 \, 10^5$ strategies when $N =5$.
+When there are $N$ customers in the system, there are totally $2^{N(N+1)/2}$ strategies, so the computation is very expensive if $N > 4$.
+For example, there are more than $3 \times 10^5$ strategies when $N =5$.
 If $\lambda_h \gg \lambda_l$, then the low rate is chosen in all states in the optimal strategy.
 If $\mu_h \gg \mu_l$, then the high rate is chosen in all states.
 Thus, we only look into the case when $\mu_h$ and $\lambda_h$ are not very much greater than $\mu_l$ and $\lambda_l$, respectively, for $N = 3,4$.
 Denote by $\mathcal{T}$ the set of threshold strategies.
-For $\mu_l < \mu_h \leq 4$, $\lambda_l < \lambda_h \leq 3$, $N = 3,4$, we compare the best strategy with the best threshold strategy, and present the maximal difference of the resulting efficiency in Table \ref{tab:VI}.
-It can be seen that the difference is always very small (at most $0.0015$).
-In other words, if we only focus on threshold strategies, the optimal efficiency we can obtain will not differ much from the optimal efficiency if we consider all the possible strategies.
-Thus, when $N > 3$, we only consider a threshold strategy which can be denoted by an integer $n$, whose interpretation is that users adopt the high rate when $i > n$, and take the low rate when $i \leq n$.
+For $\mu_l < \mu_h \leq 4$, $\lambda_l < \lambda_h \leq 3$, $N = 3,4$, we compare the best strategy with the best threshold strategy, and present the relative maximal difference of the resulting system efficiency in Table \ref{tab:VI}.
+It can be seen that the relative difference is always very small (at most $0.27\%$).
+In other words, {\it if we only focus on threshold strategies, the optimal system efficiency we can obtain will not differ much from that if we consider all the possible pure strategies.} Thus, when $N > 4$, we only consider a threshold strategy which can be denoted by an integer $n$, whose interpretation is that customers adopt the high rate when $i > n$, and take the low rate when $i \leq n$.
 There are totally $N+1$ threshold strategies to be considered.
-The calculation of the efficiency under threshold $N$ is given in Appendix \ref{appendix:QS}.
+The calculation of the system efficiency under threshold $n$ is given in Appendix \ref{appendix:QS}.

-An example of the optimal strategy for $N = 10$ is depicted in Figure \ref{fig:OptimalN10}.
-In this example, the region where the optimal strategy is $n = 1,2,3,\ldots,8$ is so small that they can hardly be recognized in the plot.
-This region is approximately linear with slope $\lambda_l/\mu_l$, which can be compared with Theorem \ref{con:1} that states that for large values of $N$ it is optimal to use the more efficient service type.
+An example of the optimal threhsold strategy for $N = 10$ is depicted in Figure \ref{fig:OptimalN10}.
+In this example, the region where the optimal strategy is $n = 1,2,3,\ldots,8$ is so small that it looks like a line (colored red), whose {\it slope} is, approximately, $\lambda_l/\mu_l$.
+This can be compared with Theorem \ref{con:1} that states that for large values of $N$ it is optimal to use the more efficient service type.

-Table \ref{tab:VII} compares the efficiency when selecting the more efficient service type at every state, to the optimal strategy.
-It can be seen that the difference is not very significant.
+We compare the system efficiency when selecting the more efficient service type at every state, to the optimal (threshold) strategy, in Table \ref{tab:VII}.
+When $N =2,3,4$, we use the optimal strategy among all pure strategies, when $N = 10, \, 15$, we use the optimal threshold strategy.
+We set $\mu_l = 1$ and choose $[3,4]$ and $[\lambda_l+0.01, 1]$ as the range for $\mu_h$ and $\lambda_h$, respectively, since usually the expected service time is much smaller than the active time.
+For example, an EV that is charged for 30 min can run for hours.
+We chose the values of $\lambda_l$ that result in relatively larger ratios.